lunamu/AllNotesInMarkdown/Paper/README.md

 # Paper Notes

-These are some of my paper notes.
+These are some of my notes on important papers.

 ## Graphics